fmstacco/data-maturity-assessment/README.md

 * This is the Data Maturity Assessment main page which has the instructions leading to the button for the Complete Assessment.

-* There is the hover effect on Complete Assessment button to improve the user experience, which changes the background and font colors.
+* There is the hover effect on the Complete Assessment button to improve the user experience, which changes the background and font colors.

 Please click on the links below to see the images of the **Welcome Screen**: